Collection of Medieval Medical Manuscripts

 All mentioned manuscripts have been collected from variuos regions of Azerbaijan.
 They have been copied in our country and belonged to Azerbaijani owners.
 Based on this, one may conclude that mentioned books were widely used by the medieval Azeri physicians and, therefore, these writings may be considered as the most popular medical books of the Medieval Azerbaijan.Besides that, the Institute of Manuscripts has a large number of Persian manuscripts written by the European physician Shlimer Firengi (or Felemenki) for the Iranian ruler Nasiraddin-shah Kajar.
 These books were written in the second half of the 19th century and expound the ideas of the Western medical science.
 As contents of these books have nothing to do with the concepts of the traditional Azerbaijan medicine, they have not been included in the list of the most popular Azerbaijan sources.

 For studying the concept of health protection which existed in the medieval Azerbaijan science, a wide range of the medieval sources on medicine and pharmacognosy have been analyzed.
 The information about medicinal plants has been collected from the books written by Azerbaijani and foreign authors highly valued in the medieval Azerbaijan.
 About 40 medieval sources of the 10-18th centuries including 17 manuscripts have been selected as the objects of our study.
-Among them there are the following sources (books written by Azeri authors are marked out in red type):
+Among them there are the following sources:

 "Kamil as-Sina'at at-Tibbiyat" by Ali bin Abbas Majusi Arjani (died in 994 AD).